monktastic/no-more-contempt/index.md

     <img width="300px" src="img/evil-above-world.png">
 </p>

 People are only able to misbehave due to a kind of self-deception: part of them knows perfectly well that what they're doing is wrong, but that "wrongness" is cleverly hidden from conscious self-reflection.
-Part of us knows this, and that our malice will only deepen their self-deception, thus enabling more evil.
-But we hide this knowledge from ourselves and forge ahead anyway, telling ourselves that our behavior is righteous. _This is self-deception_ — and it makes them perceive us as evil for precisely the same reason that we did them, leading to a downward spiral into Hell.
+Part of us knows this, and that our malice will only exacerbate the problem, but we hide this knowledge from ourselves — because our identity as "good people" depends on them not "seeing the light," and who could blame us for not helping them see it? _This is self-deception_ — which makes them perceive us as evil for precisely the same reason that we did them, triggering a downward spiral into Hell.

-It's not the _harm itself_ that triggered this spiral, but the malice with which we did it.
+It's not the _harm itself_ that caused this spiral, but the malice with which we did it.
 Harming them out of fierce compassion may still provoke some form of retaliation, but the profoundly benevolent intent prevents their self-deception mechanism from finding the "hook" it needs to reinforce itself.

 <p align="center" width="100%">
     <img width="300px" src="img/devil-vs-devil.png">